Table of Contents

 The decoction of leaves can be used as diuretic.

-The powder of dried fruit is given orally with water to cure diarrhoea.
+The powder of dried fruit is given orally with water to cure diarrhea.

 In dysentery, the juice is extracted from equal amount of leaves of patharchatta, jamun and ber are taken orally.